Spectra Laser for Freckles & Other Pigmentation

 What medical technology or device does this treatment utilise and how it is done?

-The main tool for treatment, depending on the type of pigmentation is the non-ablative depigmentation medical grade facial dermal laser.
+Spectra Laser is the non-ablative depigmentation medical grade facial dermal laser.
 The treatment of pigmentary disorders by lasers is based on the selective photothermolysis.

 In order to have a selective action, the length of the laser impulsion has to be at least ten times shorter than the relaxation time of the target.
 This relaxation time is proportional to the size of the target (but also depends on the shape and the thermal diffusivity of the target).